 The women empowerment movement is gaining momentum in Chinese society through pop culture and advertising.
 For the last part of our Opening Doors For Women series, we highlighted a few recent campaigns championing Chinese women’s independence and diversity.

-In March 2021, Chinese low-key lingerie brand Neiwai launched the second installment of its “NO BODY IS NOBODY” project, celebrating female body diversity and inclusivity.
+In March 2022, Chinese low-key lingerie brand Neiwai launched the third installment of its “NO BODY IS NOBODY” project, celebrating female body diversity and inclusivity.

-Through a campaign directed by Chinese photographer Luo Yang, 8 women with various body types tell their stories through videos and photos.
-The campaign also featured an in-depth content production with a podcast about feminist discourse.
-The founder of the brand, Liu Xiaolu, pursues her attachment to women’s issues through a charity called “Her Voice” Forum ‘她·说’.
+For three consecutive years, through the campaigns directed by Chinese photographer Luo Yang, women with various body types tell their stories through videos and photos.
+The series of campaign also featured an in-depth content production with theme photo works, special short films, and documentary movies in collaboration with artist Wang Yingying.
+The founder of the brand, Liu Xiaolu, pursues her attachment to women’s issues through a charity called “Her Voice Forum” (“她·说”).
 The forum gives the floor to inspiring researchers, influencers, and activists on various topics concerning women’s place in society.

 Famous Chinese director Jia Zhangke shot a 15-mn film called “Peacock, Peacock” for Tmall’s International Women’s Rights Day 2022.
 The short movie pays tribute to women who carry and pursue their dreams in ordinary life.